Telephone number if you want to be on the programs 800-282-2882 and the email address LRushbo at EIBnet.com.

 Now, the only reason I point this out is because many have speculated that Trump could actually turn the electoral system upside down by turning Democrat states, guaranteed Democrat states, and putting them into play, like New York, like Illinois, Michigan.

-Now he is he is the only Republican to win his home state with 50%.
+Now, he is the only Republican to win his home state with 50%.

-Kasich didn't get 50% Ohio.
+Kasich didn't get 50% in Ohio.

-Cruz did not get 50% Texas.
+Cruz did not get 50% in Texas.

-But Trump got 60 in New York, but his popular vote total was lower than both Hillary and Bernie.
+But his popular vote total was lower than both Hillary and Bernie.

 What do you think of that?

-But what surprised me about Bernie is the turnout of the millennials.
+But what surprised me about Bernie is the turnout of the Millennials.

 I think that would be a close race.